-Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; Chilliwack General and Fraser Canyon hospitals are meeting the target for this indicator.
-Langley Memorial, Peace Arch and Royal Columbian are performing close to the target.
+Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; Fraser Canyon hospital is meeting the target for this indicator.
+Abbotsford Regional, Chilliwack General, Peace Arch and Royal Columbian are performing close to the target.
 We are experiencing longer lengths of stay for patients recovering from Covid and are again seeing the highest volume of Covid Hospitalizations in BC.